Capacitated spatial clustering with multiple constraints and attributes: Evaluation with edge server placement

-Edge server placement provides an ideal setting for studying two particular PACK extensions, as these extensions have clear real-world interpretations in the scenarios included: \begin{enumerate} \item Choosing $k$, or the optimal number of edge servers to be placed on the region. \item Predetermination of center locations, placing a predetermined number of edge servers in the region, with ten of those servers already deployed or having preferred locations. \end{enumerate}
+ES placement provides an ideal setting for studying the PACK extensions, as these extensions have clear real-world interpretations.
+We explore the effect of extensions in two scenarios: \begin{enumerate} \item Adding the non-spatial attribute \textit{average session length} to the placement problem as an additional parameter and the inclusion of outliers. \item Joint consideration of 1) fixed server locations, with ten servers already deployed or having preferred locations, and 2) including the average session length in the placement. \end{enumerate}